Jeff Beck: Collaboration years: 1980s and 1990s

-1990s

-In the 1990s Beck had a higher musical output.
-He contributed to Jon Bon Jovi's solo debut album "Blaze of Glory" in 1990, playing the main solo of the album's title song, which was also the theme song to the movie Young Guns II.
+In the 1990s, Beck had a higher musical output.
+He contributed to Jon Bon Jovi's solo debut album Blaze of Glory in 1990, playing the main solo of the album's title song, which was also the theme song to the movie Young Guns II.
 The same year, he was a featured performer on Hans Zimmer's score for the film Days of Thunder.
 He played lead guitar on Roger Waters' 1992 concept album Amused to Death, and on the 1993 albums The Red Shoes by Kate Bush and Love Scenes by Beverley Craven.
 He recorded the 1992 instrumental soundtrack album Frankie's House, as well as Crazy Legs (1993), a tribute album to 1950s rockabilly group Gene Vincent and the Blue Caps and their influential guitarist Cliff Gallup.

 Beck rehearsed with Guns N' Roses for their concert in Paris in 1992, but did not play in the actual concert due to ear damage caused by a Matt Sorum cymbal crash, causing Beck to become temporarily deaf.
 The Yardbirds were inducted into the Rock and Roll Hall of Fame in 1992.
 In Beck's acceptance speech, he humorously noted that "Someone told me I should be proud tonight ...
 But I'm not, because they kicked me out ...
 They did ...
-Fuck them!
+Fuck them!"

 He accompanied Paul Rodgers of Bad Company on the album Muddy Water Blues: A Tribute to Muddy Waters in 1993.

+Solo career renewal: 1999 to 2020s

 Beck's next release was in 1999, his first foray into guitar-based electronica, Who Else!.
-The album was Beck's first collaboration with a female musician, Jennifer Batten, in touring, writing, and recording as well as the first time he had worked with another guitarist on his own material since playing in the Yardbirds.
+The album was Beck's first collaboration with a female instrumentalist, Jennifer Batten, in touring, writing, and recording as well as the first time he had worked with another guitarist on his own material since playing in the Yardbirds.
 Beck continued to work with Batten through the post-release tour of You Had It Coming in 2001.